Asabeneh/JavaScript-for-Everyone/readMe.md

       console.log(modifyArray(["Google", "Facebook","Apple", "Amazon"]);
       // →"Not Found"
       ```
+1. Write a function called *isPrime, which checks if a number is prime number.
+1. Write a functions which checks if all items are unique in the array.
 1. Write a function which returns array of seven random numbers in a range of 0-9.
 All the numbers must be unique.
     ```js
     sevenRandomNumbers()